cruiz007/Home-Lab/README.md

+# Home-Lab
-# Masking your egress IP with ZeroTier: a step-by-step guide for running an Exit Node for many servers — no VPN subscription required
+**Purpose:** Masking your egress IP with ZeroTier: a step-by-step guide for running an Exit Node for many servers — no VPN subscription required

 **Target User:** Individuals who want to *mask the public IP* of many servers and machines (e.g., lab hosts, cloud VMs, home lab) by routing their outbound internet through one or more trusted VMs running ZeroTier exit nodes.
 This avoids paying for a commercial VPN and gives you control over where traffic egresses.